Postgraduate Certificate / Diploma in Teaching Arabic as a Foreign Language

 Mode of Attendance: Full-time

-SOAS Language Centre is pleased to offer this programme of professional development leading to a post-graduate qualification (Certificate and Diploma) in teaching Arabic as a Foreign Language.
+This SOAS Language Centre programme of professional development leads to highly sought after and widely accepted post-graduate qualifications (Certificate and Diploma) in teaching Arabic as a Foreign Language.
 These awards have contributed substantially to the professionalising of Arabic teaching in the UK and elsewhere and to the recognition of the expertise of teachers of Arabic as a Foreign or Second Language.

 The Certificate in Teaching Arabic is designed: